nudibranch Cheese Cake Doriprismatica atromarginata Nusa Penida Bali

 It is crucial to protect our oceans to provide them with the best possible habitat.
 Project AWARE courses are available to help you play an essential role in the respect and sustainable development of our oceans!

-Effective Feeding
+Effective feeding

 Nudibranchs feed by crawling.
 Using powerful tentacles under their bodies, they scrape food as they move.
 Different species have their preferred foods, generally including sponges, algae, bryozoans, various corals, and anemones, and sometimes fish eggs.
 The color of some species can vary depending on their diet.